collision_triangle

 {

-// Bounding box check
+// Bounding box check (early out)

-// Triangle perimeter check
+// Triangle perimeter check (early out)

 // Find long side, make it (x1,y2) to (x2,y2)

-switch (max(d12,d13,d23)) {
+switch (max(d12, d13, d23)) {

 case d13: